spicetify/docs/docs/getting-started.md

 ### Windows

-This is the installation method what we recommend for most users.
+This is the installation method we recommend for most users.
 It is the fastest and most reliable way to install Spicetify.

 #### Powershell (pre-built binary)